Post-Trump, Ukrainian leader will push Biden to gain US support | ExBulletin

 As vice president, Biden was the Obama administration’s contact person for Ukraine and lobbied for tougher anti-corruption measures.
 He once bragged about having succeeded in sacking Ukraine’s chief prosecutor, who had blocked some corruption investigations.
 Trump then twisted that by insisting, mistakenly, that Biden had done it to protect his son and the energy company he served in.

 Zelenskyy is the last Ukrainian president to pledge to fight systemic corruption and then fight once in power.
-On Wednesday, Biden will likely want reassurance that Zelenskyy remains committed to pursuing a series of reforms.
+Biden will want assurances on Wednesday that Zelenskyy remains committed to a series of reforms, a senior U.S. administration official said.

 Zelenskyy is also seeking new economic and military assistance as Ukraine faces hostile Russia on its eastern border.
 And he said he wanted a clear statement from Biden on whether he supported Ukraine’s possible NATO membership.
-NATO members are wary of the latent conflict between Ukraine and Russia.
+NATO members are wary as Ukraine is in conflict with Russia.

 A d

+The official, who briefed reporters ahead of the meeting on condition of anonymity, did not say whether Biden would support Ukraine’s NATO aspirations, noting only that the United States believes Ukraine still has work to be done to reform its defense sector and that the United States remain supportive of Ukraine’s efforts.

+Biden and Zelenskyy will have in-depth discussions on the status of Ukraine’s various reforms and what remains to be done, the official said.
+This includes measures to protect the independence of the anti-corruption agency, human rights legislation and other efforts to strengthen democracy.
+The United States will seek concrete results, the official said.

-On Nord Stream 2, Zelenskyy is likely to point out that the pipeline would not only give Russia too much power over energy supply, but could potentially rob Ukraine of the billions of dollars in transit fees it now earns for the pumping Russian gas to Europe.
+Nord Stream 2, the gas pipeline under construction under the Baltic Sea, will also be on the agenda.
+Allowing Russia to bypass Ukraine could potentially deprive Ukraine of the billions of dollars in transit fees it now earns for pumping Russian gas to Europe.

-As the United States opposes the new pipeline, Biden has agreed not to penalize the German company overseeing the project.
-Under the July deal, the United States and Germany pledged to counter any Russian attempt to use the pipeline as a political weapon and to support Ukraine by funding alternative energy and development projects. .
+While the United States is also opposing the new pipeline, fearing it would give Russia too much power over European energy supplies, Biden agreed in July not to penalize the German company overseeing the project.
+Under the agreement, the United States and Germany pledged to counter any Russian attempt to use the pipeline as a political weapon and to support Ukraine by funding alternative energy and development projects.

+Biden will discuss with Zelenskyy ways to improve corporate governance in state-owned energy companies and attract more foreign investment to help Ukraine achieve energy independence and meet its clean energy goals, said the senior administration official.
+The two leaders will also discuss plans to protect Ukraine’s energy security once Nord Stream 2 is operational, the official said.

 Russian President Vladimir Putin published a lengthy essay in July defending his claim that Russians and Ukrainians are one people and accusing the West of working methodically to destroy Ukraine’s historic ties with Russia and make it one. bulwark against Moscow.
 I am convinced that the true sovereignty of Ukraine is only possible in partnership with Russia, Putin concluded.